Langley Park–Cheverly Line

 The Langley Park–Cheverly Line, designated Route F8, was a daily bus route operated by the Washington Metropolitan Area Transit Authority between the Cheverly Metro station of the Silver and Orange Lines of the Washington Metro and Takoma – Langley Crossroads Transit Center in Langley Park, Maryland.
 The line operated every 30–35 minutes during peak hours and every 60–65 minutes at all other times.
 F8 trips were roughly 54–60 minutes.
+The route was discontinued during WMATA's Better Bus Redesign on June 29, 2025 with portions of the route taken over by other WMATA Routes and TheBus.

-Current route
+Route

 Route F8 operated on weekdays between 5:35 AM and 8:41 PM, Saturdays between 5:47 AM and 9:22 PM, and Sundays between 9:55 AM and 7:00 PM.
 Route F8 operated out of Landover Division at all times.
 It originally operated out of Bladensburg until 1989.